joelek/ts-autoguard/readme.md

 ### Interface descriptor language

 Autoguard defines a custom interface descriptor language (IDL) from which robust and powerful source code can be generated.
-An example of a schema writted using the language is shown below.
+An example of a schema written using the language is shown below.

 ```
 guard Object: {